Thermodynamic and transport properties of hot asymmetric nuclear matter within a chiral SU(3) model: Transport Coefficients

 and

 with the dissipative parts given as

 and

-In the above equations, $D^\mu=\partial ^\mu -u^\mu D$, $D=u^\alpha \partial _\alpha$, $\Delta ^{\mu \nu}=u^\mu u^\nu -g^{\mu \nu}$, $\eta$ and $\zeta$ are the coefficients of shear and bulk viscosity, and, $\kappa$ is the coefficient of thermal conductivity.
+where $D^\mu=\partial ^\mu -u^\mu D$, $D=u^\alpha \partial _\alpha$ and $\Delta ^{\mu \nu}=u^\mu u^\nu -g^{\mu \nu}$.
+In the above equations, $\epsilon$, $p$, $\rho_B$, $\mu_B$, T and ${\cal W}(=\epsilon+p)$ are the energy density, pressure, baryon density, baryon chemical potential, temperature and enthalpy density respectively, $\eta$ and $\xi$ are the coefficients of shear and bulk viscosity, and $\kappa$ is the coefficient of thermal conductivity.
 The transport coefficients of viscosity and thermal conductivity are computed from the dissipative parts of the energy-momentum tensor and the baryon current, by using the departures of the distribution functions from the local equilibrium distribution functions.

-The Boltzmann equation for the distribution functions of species $i=(p,n)$ for nuclear matter as considered in the present work, is given as
+The Boltzmann equation for the distribution functions of species $i=p,n$ for nuclear matter as considered in the present work is given as

 where, $F_i=f_i (\bar f_i)$ is the distribution function of the particle (antiparticle).
 Considering first order departures from local equilibrium, these distribution functions are written in terms of function $\phi_i (x,p)$ as